 Biomass resources can be transformed into clean energy and/or fuels by thermal and biochemical technologies.
-Besides recovery of substantial energy, these technologies can lead to a substantial reduction in the overall waste quantities requiring final disposal.
-However, biomass energy projects worldwide are often hampered by a variety of techno-commercial issues.
+Besides recovery of substantial energy, bioenergy technologies can lead to a substantial reduction in the overall waste quantities requiring final disposal.
+However, bioenergy projects worldwide are often hampered by a variety of techno-commercial and socio-economic issues.

 Large Project Costs